 We can come up with several other instances where ferrite beads should never be used:

 Why do so many designers continue to use ferrite beads in these instances, despite the wealth of evidence showing they create problems with circuit functionality?
 There are several reasons for this, some of which are discussed by Kella Knack in this linked article.
-I think the most significant reason is that evaluation boards for power products and older reference designs continue to use ferrite beads, and designers will see this usage and assume it is safe to include these in every other design.
+I think the most significant reason is that evaluation boards for power products and older reference designs continue to include ferrite beads, and designers will see this usage and assume it is required to include these in every other design.
 I have even seen some of our 1-minute design reviews where the same ferrite bead is placed on many different power lines and interfaces, which clearly shows that little thought was placed into whether the beads were needed or what their function would be.

 To learn more about improper uses of ferrites, especially as they relate to the use of a ferrite beads on digital components, watch the video below.
 You can also read this linked blog to learn more.